Cervator/KubicArk/README.md

 ## Connecting to your server

-Find your IP via `kubectl get svc arkgame-service` and add both IP + port to the Steam server panel then find games at that address and mark your server as a favorite.
+Find your IP via `kubectl get svc arkgame-service`, add `[IP]:[port]` to the Steam server panel then find games at that address and mark your server as a favorite.
 It should now show up in-game.
 It takes a little while for the server to come online, you can watch it with `kubectl logs arkgame-7d74dd65bc-gqckv` (adjust accordingly to your pod name, seen with `kubectl get pods`) or by using `arkmanager status` on a remote shell.

 ## License